 - Employee remuneration has increased by \$2m, around \$1m of this is funded by general rates, \$0.2m from targeted rates and the rest from external revenue sources such as increased fees and charges revenue and external subsidies or funded from capital project budgets not directly from rates. \$0.6m is due to the cumulative salary market movements being greater than BERL predicted at the time the Long-Term Plan was prepared.
-Council has also employed new staff funded from rates to help maintain its levels of service and business as usual activity while meeting increased demand for those services, to resource its increased work programme, and ensure it meets statutory and new requirements on local government. - Increase in external loan interest \$0.6m due to higher than forecast interest rates and higher facility fees. - Increase in NZTA roading programme bid net of higher funding from NZTA \$0.4m - Increase in depreciation to fund \$0.2m - Increase in contractors' fees \$0.1m - Increase in insurance \$0.1m - Increase in external investment income (\$0.3m) - Use of Paparoa Way leasehold properties to offset general rates (\$0.2m)
+Council has also employed new staff funded from rates to help maintain its levels of service and business as usual activity while meeting increased demand for those services, to resource its increased work programme, and ensure it meets statutory and new requirements for local government. - Increase in external loan interest \$0.6m due to higher than forecast interest rates and higher facility fees. - Increase in NZTA roading programme bid net of higher funding from NZTA \$0.25m - Increase in contractors' fees \$0.1m - Increase in insurance \$0.1m - Increase in external investment income (\$0.5m) - Use of Paparoa Way leasehold properties to offset general rates (\$0.2m)

-Revenue from targeted rates is set to increase by \$1.75m compared to the same year in the Long-Term Plan, \$1.8m compared to the 2023-2024 Annual Plan due to Council's decision to hold the Wastewater and Water Supply scheme rates at the same rate adopted in the 2022-2023 Annual Plan.
+Revenue from targeted rates is set to increase by \$1.2m compared to the same year in the Long-Term Plan.

-Water Supply scheme rates revenue is proposed to increase by \$1.06m and Wastewater scheme rates \$0.47m.
+Water Supply scheme rates revenue is proposed to increase by \$0.7m and Wastewater scheme rates \$0.3m.

-The additional \$1.53m in targeted rates revenue required to fund these schemes compared to the same year in the Long-Term Plan is due to:
+The additional \$1m in targeted rates revenue required to fund these schemes compared to the same year in the Long-Term Plan is due to:

-• Increase in interest expenses of \$0.94m due to higher forecast interest rates combined with \$3.2m higher forecast debt in these schemes.
+- Increase in interest expenses of \$0.8m due to higher forecast interest rates combined with higher forecast debt in these schemes. - WestReef Services Ltd contract review resulting in a net increase of \$0.7m in contracted works, and general repairs and maintenance across the wastewater and water supply schemes.

-- WestReef Services Ltd contract review resulting in a net increase of \$0.73m in contracted works, and general repairs and maintenance across the wastewater and water supply schemes. - Increase in depreciation of \$0.44m due to infrastructural revaluation gains and unplanned works funded from external grants for these activities.
+- Increase in depreciation of \$0.37m due to infrastructural revaluation gains and unplanned works funded from external grants for these activities. - Offset by rates funding \$0.9m in net capital costs in the Long Term Plan, whereas loans have been used to fund these costs in the Annual Plan.

-The remaining increase of \$0.21m is in the Solid Waste targeted rate funded activities. \$0.19m of the increase is required in the Zone 1 Waste Management activity due to an increase in contractors fees (\$35 including GST per property), and \$12,000 (\$112 including GST per property) is required in the Maruia Solid Waste activity and \$8,500 in the Karamea Solid Waste activity (\$7 including GST per property) to cover an increase in operating costs.
+The remaining increase of \$0.2m is in the Solid Waste targeted rate funded activities. \$0.17m of the increase is required in the Zone 1 Waste Management activity due to an increase in contractors fees (\$28 including GST per property), and \$11,400 (\$106 including GST per property) is required in the Maruia Solid Waste activity and \$8,200 in the Karamea Solid Waste activity (\$7 including GST per property) to cover an increase in operating costs.